VishalJx/Advanced-Transcription/README.md

-# Speaker Diarization and Transcription System
+# Speaker Transcription and User Diarisation

 ## Project Overview
 An advanced speech transcription system with user diarization that leverages machine learning technologies to provide precise, speaker-labeled transcripts.
 By integrating OpenAI's Whisper and advanced speaker recognition techniques, the project delivers high-quality transcription that can distinguish between multiple speakers in complex audio environments.